Virtual drive

 Windows Drive Explorer offers 2 sync methods: virtual drive mode and 1:1 folder sync mode.

-A virtual drive is a sync method where all files and folder data from NAVER WORKS Drive are automatically stored in a virtual drive created on your PC.
+A virtual drive is a sync method where all files and folders from NAVER WORKS Drive are automatically created and stored in a virtual drive on your PC, instead of selecting specific folders.

 By using a virtual drive, you can access all files and folders in NAVER WORKS Drive without taking up space on your PC.